elatov/elatov.github.io/_posts/2013-05-22-set-up-simplesamlphp-as-an-idp-to-be-used-in-an-sp-initiated-sso-with-google-apps.md

 >         `</samlp:artifactresolve>`
 >
 >
-> 8. The IdP&#8217;s **Artifact Resolution Service** extracts the MessageHandle from the artifact and locates the original SAML `<response>` message associated with it.
+> 8. The IdP's **Artifact Resolution Service** extracts the MessageHandle from the artifact and locates the original SAML `<response>` message associated with it.
 This `Response` is then placed inside a SAML `<artifactresponse>` message, which is returned to the SP over the SOAP channel.
 >
 >         `<samlp:artifactresponse `
 >         `xmlns:samlp="urn:oasis:names:tc:SAML:2.0:protocol"`